iris-connect/iris-client/infrastructure/docker/app-eps/Readme.md

 ## Usage

 Run the image with the correct environment set.
-The certs MUST match the envioronment e.g. you can only use staging certs with IRIS staging env.
+The certs MUST match the envioronment e.g. you can only use test certs with IRIS test env.

 ## Container Configuration

 | ENV param | Values |
 |-|-|
-| EPS_SETTINGS | Can be one of the following depending on the environment.  <br /><br />staging: `settings/roles/staging/app`<br />live: `settings/roles/live/app`
+| EPS_SETTINGS | Can be one of the following depending on the environment.  <br /><br />test: `settings/roles/test/app`<br />prod: `settings/roles/prod/app`
 | APP_CN | The Common Name of your App from your certificate |
 | APP_BACKEND_ENDPOINT | The HTTP(s) endpoint where EPS can reach your app. |